tc-Toni/GitLab-Issues-API/README.md

 ### Running tests manually
 You can also run a test manually bij openening the request in the collection and click on 'Send'.
 Make sure to execute the test in the order as they are shown in the folder to make sure all tests will pass (for example, we need to create an issue first before we can delete it).

+## Command Line
+### Installing Node.js and Newman
+* Follow the instructions in this tutorial to install node.js and Newman: https://www.youtube.com/watch?v=f2yMmOGZU7M

 ### Running tests via command line